ultimate-dominion/ultimate-dominion/packages/contracts/CONTIBUTING.md

 }
 ```

-these are separated due to the restrictions in the mud engine's table size.

-# Effects
+### Effects

-You will notice that weapons, spells and consumables have a common `effects` array in their stats.

-to create an effect you must use `UD__createEffect(EffectType effectType, string memory name, bytes memory effectStats)`
+You will notice that weapons, spells, and consumables have a common `effects` array in their stats.
+To create an effect you must use `UD__createEffect(EffectType effectType, string memory name, bytes memory effectStats)`.

-there are 4 effet types:
-EffectType: ["Temporary", "PhysicalDamage", "MagicDamage", "StatusEffect"],

-the `effects` dictate the kind of effect using this item will have. if there is no effectId in the effects array your item will have no effect when used.

-there are 4 types of effects `EffectType: ["Temporary", "PhysicalDamage", "MagicDamage", "StatusEffect"],`.
+There are 4 effect types: `EffectType: ["Temporary", "PhysicalDamage", "MagicDamage", "StatusEffect"]`

-for example a physical weapon will generally deal physical damage (but it doesn't have to, you can add any effect to any item with an effects array).

 ```
 struct PhysicalDamageStatsData {